 Near the wreckage, you will see a big, leaning rainforest tree that had fallen over at some point.
 Despite falling, it did not die, and, to this day, keeps growing upwards, despite its vertical root plate.
 If you follow the right side tributary of Emmet Creek all the way up, you can see debris from the plane wreckage that has since been washed into the gully.
 Whichever route you take up to the summit, it will only be about a five minute walk down to the wreckage.

-Apparently Alan Simet, a well known adventurer of the previous generation, and a few other soldiers from Townsville walked to the crash site in 1996.
-They found the frame of the co-pilot's seat near the stream along with flare tape which were still intact after all this time.
-There are not much remains of the plane wreckage, only two of the motors and bits of aluminium.
-Apparently Sid Beck, an aircraft recover and a museum curator, has also recovered bits and pieces from the crash site.
+Alan Simet, a well-known adventurer that was most active during the 1970s, 80s, and 90s and a few other soldiers from Townsville walked to the crash site in 1996.
+They found the frame of the co-pilot's seat near the stream along with flare tape, both of which were still intact after all this time.
+Apparently Sid Beck, an aircraft recoverer and a museum curator, has also recovered bits and pieces from the crash site.
+There's a memorial in Giru's Lions Brolga Park in remembrance of the crash and a propeller at the RAAF Base Townsville Museum, which was recovered from the crash site.

 North East Ridge Route